frederic-perez/AmE-dictionary/data/dictionary.md

 __oncoming__ _The oncoming winter's patterns._
 __one too many__ _We drank one too many._
 __one-liner__ :dart: A quick joke or quip; a funny observation.
+__one-night stand__ _idiom_ A sexual relationship that lasts for only one night.
+It’s a play on words, because a nightstand is a small low bedside table, typically having drawers.
 __one-note__
 __one-off<sup>1</sup>__ _adj_ _British informal_ Done, made, or happening only once. _A one-off benefit show._
 __one-off<sup>2</sup>__ _n_ :two: _British informal_ :three: (one-offs) Something done, made, or happening only once. _The meeting is a one-off._